 What is a civil partnership?

 Just like being married, a civil partnership is a legally binding arrangement that gives the couple certain benefits that are not extended to people who are cohabiting.
 Many people view a civil partnership as a “soft” option to getting married.
 This couldn’t be further from the truth.
 A civil partnership should be entered into with the same caution and consideration as a marriage.
 And, just like a marriage, it should ideally be viewed as a lifetime commitment.
-A marriage lawyer, such as Graysons’ team of marriage solicitors in Sheffield and Chesterfield will be able to advise on the legal differences between marriage and civil partnerships.
+A marriage lawyer, such as Graysons’ team of marriage solicitors in Sheffield, Chesterfield and Hathrsage will be able to advise on the legal differences between marriage and civil partnerships.

 How do I legally enter into a civil partnership?

 How you enter a civil partnership is different from marriage.
 A marriage is formed by vows, whereas you enter a civil partnership by signing a civil partnership agreement.
 However, much of the formalities are very similar.

 To enter a civil partnership, you must first give notice in person of your intention to register at your local register office.
 You will have to provide certain personal details, such as your date of birth and address, as well as your passport or birth certificate.
 You will also be asked to provide details as to where and when the civil partnership is to be formalised so make sure you have already decided on your venue!